wp-plugins/woocommerce-ajax-filters/readme.txt

 * Filter box height limit with scroller themes added
 * Wordking great with cutom widget area
 * Unlimited filters by product attributes

+= Next Release ( 1.1.0 ) =

+Features:

+* "No stockists" text editable in admin
+* Stockists search page template.
+Admin can create a page and select as a template Stockists Search Page.
+There will be postcode search option, limit by radius, keyword, category.
+* "Premium Marker icon URL" for categories.
+* CSS class for premium stockists.
+This will provide option to add styles for Premium Stockists
+* Adding filters and actions for developers

+Changes:

 == Installation ==